Gail Nicole Da Silva

 Gail Nicole Da Silva (born 6 February 1993) is an Indian model and beauty pageant titleholder who won the title of Femina Miss India United Continent 2014 and placed as first runner-up at the Miss United Continents 2014 pageant.
-She also won two special awards there including Best National Costume and Miss Photogenic at Miss United Continent 2014.
-Her national costume was designed by internationally acclaimed fashion designer and beauty pageant mentor Melvyn Noronha, who was also her mentor.
+She also won Best National Costume and Miss Photogenic at Miss United Continent 2014.

 Early life and education

-Gail was born into a Goan Catholic family.
-She went to St. Pius X Convent High School.She graduated from Dempo college of commerce and economics, Panaji, Goa.
+Da Silva was born into a Goan Catholic family.
+She went to St. Pius X Convent High School and graduated from Dempo college of commerce and economics, Panaji, Goa.

 Femina Miss India 2014

-She was crowned as the Femina Miss United Continent 2014.
+Da Silva was crowned as the Femina Miss United Continent 2014.

-Gail was also crowned Femina Miss Timeless Beauty.
-She was mentored by international beauty pageant mentor Melvyn Noronha.

 Miss United Continent 2014

 She represented India at Miss United Continents 2014 and was crowned first runner-up there.
-She won two special awards at the pageant including Miss Photogenic and Best in National Costume.
-Her national costume was designed by internationally acclaimed fashion designer and beauty pageant mentor Melvyn Noronha.
+She won two awards at the pageant, Miss Photogenic and Best in National Costume.

 Pond's Femina Miss India 2013

-She was one of the top 10 finalists of Femina Miss India 2013, however she did not win the crown.
-She later trained with internationally acclaimed fashion designer and beauty pageant mentor Melvyn Noronha and won at Femina Miss India 2014.
+Da Silva was one of the top 10 finalists of Femina Miss India 2013.
+She later won at Femina Miss India 2014.